goodnewsshow/MyEncodeEVMBootcampLessonsandProjects/README.md

 Notes: (I did Step 1 easily and then, after I did Step 2, Hardhat gave me a note saying: npx hardhat will be deprecated and suggested to use: npx hardhat init
-So, I typed that suggested command: npx hardhat init and it gave me Hardhat 2.26.3. )
+So, I typed that suggested command: npx hardhat init and it gave me Hardhat 2.26.3. ) More Notes: (I had to use ls -a to show the hidden files in Step 11.
+I didn't realize some files were hidden.
+I saw them in VSCode but didn't see them when I looked at the list of files in the terminal.
+I was glad they were there after I ran ls -a to show the hidden files.)

 STEP 1